INTO-CPS-Association/aurt/README.md

 ## Calibration

 ```
-aurt calibrate --model robot_dynamics --data measured_data.csv --out-params calibrated_parameters.csv
+aurt calibrate --model robot_dynamics --data measured_data.csv --out-params calibrated_parameters.csv --out-calibration-model robot_calibration
 ```

-Reads the model produced in [Compile Robot Dynamics Model](#compile-joint-dynamics-model), the measured data in `measured_data.csv`, and writes the calibrated base parameter values to `calibrated_parameters.csv`.
+Reads the model produced in [Compile Robot Dynamics Model](#compile-joint-dynamics-model), the measured data in `measured_data.csv`, writes the calibrated base parameter values to `calibrated_parameters.csv`, and writes the calibrated model to `robot_calibration`.

 The measured data should contain the following fields:
-- `time` of type float, representing the number of seconds passed from a given reference point.
+- `timestamp` of type float, representing the number of seconds passed from a given reference point.
 - `target_qd_N` of type float, representing the `N`th joint target angular velocity, as computed by the robot controller, where `N` is an integer in `{0, 1, ...}`.
 - `actual_q_N` of type float, representing the `N`th joint angle, as measured by the robot controller, where `N` is an integer in `{0, 1, ...}`.
 - `actual_current_N` of type float, representing the `N`th joint current, as measured by the robot controller, where `N` is an integer in `{0, 1, ...}`.